Next: Education (EDU) Up: Courses of Instruction Previous: Computer Science (CSC)

-Second Teaching Area in Economics: The following program in conjunction with a teaching major in Anthropology (individualized major), History, Psychology, or Sociology will enable the student to apply for licensure to teach both the major subject and Economics: ECB 101, 102, and any two of the following: 223, 225, 301, or 302.
+Second Teaching Area in Economics: The following program in conjunction with a teaching major in Anthropology (individualized major), History, Psychology, or Sociology will enable the student to apply for licensure to teach both the major subject and Economics: ECB 101, 102, and any two of the following courses: ECB 223, 225, 301, or 302.

 Concentrations: A combination of courses from several disciplines may be used as a basis for advanced training in law, government service, and a number of other professional programs.
 The Department will assist students in selecting interdisciplinary programs for special purposes, e.g., with the other social sciences and natural sciences for environmental studies, and with history and politics for international studies.
-Students interested in business may design a curriculum to develop (1) the broadly transferable skills needed in management, especially analysis, writing, and quantitative methods; and (2) an understanding of the government policies which affect business.
-In addition to ECB 151, 352, and 361, which meet requirements for the major, students may select courses from among ECB 243, 245, 253, 320, 340, 341, 345, 351, 357, and 380.
+Students interested in business may design a curriculum to develop the broadly transferable skills needed in management, especially analysis, writing, and quantitative methods; and an understanding of the government policies which affect business.
+In addition to ECB 151 and 352, which meet requirements for the major, students may select courses from among ECB 243, 253, 320, 340, 341, 351, and 380.
 Related courses in other departments are PSY 384 (Industrial and Organizational Psychology) and SOC 337 (Work in a Changing World).

-Quantitative Skills: For basic skills, majors should take CSC 131 (Computing Practice and Perspectives) and MAT 141 (Calculus I).
-For strong graduate school preparation in either economics or business, students should take CSC 140 (Foundations of Computer Science), MAT 141-142 (Calculus I & II), 221 (Linear Algebra), and possibly 347 and 348 (Mathematical Statistics I & II).
+Quantitative Skills: For basic skills, majors should take CSC 131 (Computing Practice and Perspectives) and MAT 121 (Calculus of a Single Variable).
+For strong graduate school preparation in either economics or business, students should take CSC 140 (Foundations of Computer Science), MAT 121 (Calculus of a Single Variable), 122 (Calculus of Several Variables), 221 (Linear Algebra), and possibly 347 and 348 (Mathematical Statistics I & II).

 151. Financial Accounting